An article written by Henry Hope-Frost, October 2017

 The season finale, the United States Grand Prix at Watkins Glen on October 8th, would’ve been a fitting way for Hill to end his Championship year, but Ferrari refused to send any cars having already wrapped up both titles.
 It was a move that privately incensed Hill, who had been a fast, consistent and, therefore, deserving Champion.
 He could hardly be blamed for wanting to celebrate in his home GP, despite what had befallen his friend and team-mate.

-But Enzo and his glorious red cars had bounced back and that was all that mattered within the hallowed halls of Maranello.
+But il Commendatore and his glorious red cars had bounced back and that was all that mattered within the hallowed halls of Maranello.

-After years of frustration and failures, it was 1961 that he finally had racing success with the American driver Phil Hill in 1961.
+After years of frustration and failures, it was 1961 that Enzo Ferrari finally had racing success with the American driver Phil Hill in 1961.

 No other watch brand has celebrated this momentous year in Motorsport history.
 The circuits of that years racing calendar are laser etched in to the outer bezel of the case and with each win The Scuderia had we've highlighted those in Rosso Corsa.

-Omologato bring you a chronograph that is totally bespoke, using ultra reliable Swiss movements.
+Omologato bring you a chronograph that is totally bespoke, using ultra reliable Swiss Ronda movements.

 TECH SPEC :